Use this page to find information about the COVID-19 vaccine for youth and young adults.

 - Johnson & Johnson: It’s been at least 2 months since your first dose

 People who are moderately or severely immunocompromised are especially vulnerable to COVID-19 and may need more doses of vaccine to protect them.
-Therefore, certain groups of people ages 12 and older with weakened immune systems should get an additional vaccine dose as part of their primary series, and also get a booster dose a bit sooner than other people.
+Therefore, certain groups of people age 5 and older with weakened immune systems should get an additional vaccine dose as part of their primary series, and also get 2 booster doses a bit sooner than other people.

 How do I schedule and prepare for my appointment?

 Step 1: Find a location and schedule your appointment